2014 FC Bunyodkor season

-The 2014 season was Bunyodkors 8th season in the Uzbek League in Uzbekistan, of which they were the defending Champions having won the 2013 title.
-Bunyodkor failed to defend their title, finish the season in 4th position.
-Bunyodkor won the Uzbekistan Super Cup, reached the Round of 16 in the AFC Champions League, where they were defeated by Al-Hilal, and the final of the Uzbekistan Cup.
+The 2014 season was Bunyodkor’s eighth season in the Uzbek League in Uzbekistan, of which they were the defending Champions having won the 2013 title.
+Bunyodkor failed to defend their title and finished the season in fourth position.
+Bunyodkor won the Uzbekistan Super Cup, reached the Round of 16 in the AFC Champions League, where they were defeated by Al-Hilal, and the Final of the Uzbekistan Cup.